nikita-bak/nikita-bak.github.io/privacy-policy.md

 TrackMate is not intended for children under 16.
 We do not knowingly collect data from children.

-## 7. Contact us
+## 7. Contact

-If you have questions, email support@trackmate.app.
+If you have any questions or requests regarding this Privacy Policy, please contact:

+**Nikita Baklanov**
+E-mail: privacy@trackmate.app
+Germany